christxpherl/parcel-tracking-bot/README.md

     ```

-    **In general the code is really intuitve and you can identify the structure and modify what you desire or even add aditional carrier following the same structure.**
+    **In general the code is really intuitve and you can identify all elements and modify what you desire or even add aditional carrier following the same structure.**

 3. Once you are done with your modifications, just simply run the following comand in the console: